Whiplash Neck Aches and Pains Recovery: What Helps, What Slows It Down & When to Seek Support

 Short bouts of activity

-Strengthening neck + shoulder muscles
+Strengthening neck and shoulder muscles

 Postural tolerance training

-Heat for muscle guarding
+Applying heat for muscle guarding

 Gradual return to driving and work